Community gardens enable Victoria residents to grow their own vegetables, fruit and flowers, and enhance local food security.

 If you’re interested in starting a community garden in your neighbourhood, contact the City of Victoria Parks Division at 250.361.0600 or firstname.lastname@example.org.
 City Staff will help you determine whether the site you’ve selected is appropriate for community gardening, and will help guide you through the process of preparing and submitting your application.

-Due to limited resources, the City may not be able to advance all garden applications received in a given year.
 Applications will be prioritized based on a number of criteria including: current uses of the proposed site, size of the project, demonstrated need for the project within the neighbourhood, demonstrated interest in the project, and proximity of other urban agricultural opportunities.

 Commons Gardens in Victoria